 Setup Port

 Setting Description

-Default Setting: (3) Both
+Default Setting (3) Both

 The factory setting is based on the radio type.

-A setting of is used with Ethernet products and Mirrored Bit products.
+A setting of 2 is used with Ethernet products and Mirrored Bit products.

 A setting of 3 is used in other products.

-Setup Port Setup Port Setting Description Options: • (1) Main Only - Programming and reading a radio's setup information is done through the data port.
-(2) Diagnostics Only - Programming and reading a radio's setup information is done through the diagnostic port.
-If the Serial interface is set to anything other than RS232, then the Setup Port must be set to Diagnostics Only.
-(3) Both - Programming and reading a radio's setup information is done through either the data port or the diagnostic port.
-Terminal Menu: (1) Set Baud Rate > (D) Setup Port Description: Determines which port on the radio, Main or Diagnostics, is used to access the parameter settings in Tool Suite or enter the Setup main menu in the terminal interface.
-The main data port is the RS232 port.
-The diagnostics port is a 3-pin connector on the rear panel of the OEM Mini series radios.
+Setup Port Setting Description Options (1) Main Only - Programming and reading a radio's setup information is done through the data port. • (2) Diagnostics Only - Programming and reading a radio's setup information is done through the diagnostic port.
+If the Serial interface is set to anything other than RS232, then the Setup Port must be set to Diagnostics Only. • (3) Both - Programming and reading a radio's setup information is done through either the data port or the diagnostic port .
+Terminal Menu (1) Set Baud Rate > (D) Setup Port Description: Determines which port on the radio, Main or Diagnostics, is used to access the parameter settings in Tool Suite or enter the Setup main menu in the terminal interface.
+The main data port is the RS232 / RS485 port.
 The diagnostic cable for this port (ASC0409DC) is available from FreeWave.
 The OEM modules use a 2-row, 2 mm female connector.
 The diagnostic cable for this port (ASC2009DC) is available from FreeWave.